gsominsk/ai-trading-tool/memory-bank/decisionLog.md

 [2025-08-13 20:48:31] - **Architectural Refactoring:** Parameterized `TradingCycle.run_cycle` to accept a `symbol` argument instead of using a hardcoded value.
 This significantly improves flexibility and testability, allowing the same cycle instance to process different assets by passing the symbol at runtime.

 [2025-08-13 20:49:26] - **Feature Complete:** Implemented and verified time-based in-memory caching for BTC correlation data in `MarketDataService`.
 This feature is now stable and confirmed via unit tests and live demo runs.

+[2025-08-13 20:55:24] - **New Component:** Created `SentimentApiClient` to fetch the Fear & Greed Index from `api.alternative.me`.
+The client includes error handling for network/HTTP issues and semantic logging.
+Unit tests confirm its stability.